Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Storage vs Energy Recovering in noisy quantum systems

-\paragraph{Local Ergotropy:--} Our final work extraction functional is introduced for the cases where, as in the QB models we'll consider in Sec.~\ref{arrayQB}, $Q$ is a composite system formed by a collection of individual elements.
-In this context we define the local ergotropy $\ergo_{\rm loc}(\dstate;\ham)$ as the maximum work that the agent can obtain from $\dstate$ when the unitary operations he can perform are bound to be local with respect to the many-body partitions of the system, i.e. it can be computed by solving the following maximization problem,
+\paragraph{Local Ergotropy:--} Our final work extraction functional is introduced for the cases where, as in the quantum battery models we'll consider in Sec.~\ref{arrayquantum battery}, $Q$ is a composite system formed by a collection of individual elements.
+In this context we define the local ergotropy $\ergo_{\rm loc}(\dstate;\ham)$ as the maximum work obtainable from $\dstate$ when the unitary operations that can be performed are bound to be local with respect to the many-body partitions of the system.
+Therefore it can be computed by solving the following maximization problem

 with ${\mathbb U}_{\rm loc}(d)$ being the subset of ${\mathbb U}(d)$ formed by local transformations.
-Apart from some special cases~\cite{https://doi.org/10.48550/arxiv.2206.14842} no closed expressions are known for Eq.~(\ref{LOCALERGO}): by construction it is clear however that $\ergo_{\rm loc} (\dstate;\ham)$ is certainly not larger than $\ergo(\dstate;\ham)$.
+Apart from some special cases~\cite{bipartiteworkextraction} no closed expressions are known for Eq.~(\ref{LOCALERGO}): by construction it is clear however that $\ergo_{\rm loc} (\dstate;\ham)$ is certainly not larger than $\ergo(\dstate;\ham)$.